pact-foundation/pact.io/_docs/faq.md

 ### Why is there no support for specifying optional attributes?

 Firstly, it is assumed that you have control over the provider's data (and consumer's data) when doing the verification tests.
-If you don't, then maybe Pact is (https://github.com/realestate-com-au/pact#what-is-it-good-for)[not the best tool for your situation].
+If you don't, then maybe Pact is (#what-is-it-good-for)[not the best tool for your situation].

 Secondly, if you think about it, if Pact supports making an assertion that element $.body.name may be present in a response, then you write consumer code that can handle an optional $.body.name, but in fact, the provider gives $.body.firstname, no test will ever fail to tell you that you've made an incorrect assumption.
 Remember that a provider may return extra data without failing the contract, but it must provide at minimum the data you expect.